xaviernason/SQL_Project_Data_Job_Analysis/README.md

     avg_salary DESC
 ```

-This query does not attempt to remove outliers in the data, as can be seen by the many slills it identifies with high salary but only a handful of positions.
+This query does not attempt to remove outliers in the data, as can be seen by the many skills it identifies with high salary but only a handful of positions.
 Instead, it focuses primarily on skill count in order to identify what skills are desirable for one looking to find job security.

 # What I learned
 This visualization was, just for fun, created using only desmos and canva.
 Note that it only includes the first five skills from the query.